Pedro-Memoli-Buffa/Particle-collisions/README.md

 # Particle-collisions
-Playing with collision between particles/circles using sweep and prune Uses SFML
+Playing with collision between particles/circles using sweep and prune.
+Added friction and gravity!
+Uses SFML